grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 #include "simple.h"
 ```

-The `bpf_helpers.h` header file is part of libbpf.
-As you might assume, it contains a lot of useful functions for you to use in your bpf programs.
+As you might assume, [`bpf_helpers.h`](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/tree/tools/lib/bpf/bpf_helpers.h) contains a lot of useful functions for you to use in your bpf programs.
 As for `vmlinux.h`, I wrote a complementary blog post on the subject, you can find it [here](/blog/vmlinux-header).

 Now we're going to need a way to transmit output to userspace everytime the bpf program is called.
 For this we're going to set up a [ringbuffer](https://nakryiko.com/posts/bpf-ringbuf/):